Catherine22/Algorithm/README.md

 ### Binary Tree
 ![tree][1]
-  - It's a special case of Graph.
+  - This is a special case of Graph.
   - Performance

 |    | vector | list | tree |